A photograph can be an instant of life captured for eternity that will never cease looking back at you. ~Brigitte Bardot

 So my topic today is frames.
 I love decorating with family pictures!
 Framing stuff and making mini galleries of photos, artwork and such is a fun, cheao way to personalize your space, show off your creativity and decorate for the seasons.

-Like my fall mantel, which I decorated with mismatched frames I painted black and pictures of fall leaves that I tore out of magazines and coffee table books.
 But frames can be expensive ... and professional framing means even more $$$.
 So I improvise with spray paint (of course), cheap pre-cut mats I buy from Michael's and other DIY touches.
 Here's a quick project I did recently to show off a series of pictures my friend Shannon took of my little lollipop:

 I found this frame with a three-opening matte at Marshall's for $12.99.